The Assessment Gap: When Standard Tools Fail

 When assessing for restricted interests, clinicians may dismiss interests that seem socially acceptable:

-These interests are often just as intense and consuming as more stereotypically “autistic” interests, but they’re normalized by assessors.
+These interests are often just as intense and consuming as more stereotypically “autistic” interests.
+However, assessors normalize them.

 Internalized Sensory Responses